 Tell your veterinarian if your pet has asthma; heart problems such as low blood pressure, a slow heart rate, heart block, sick sinus syndrome, heart failure or other heart problems; diabetes; depression; thyroid disease; kidney disease; liver disease; or any type of circulatory disease.
 Tell your veterinarian if your pet is pregnant or lactating.

 Give this medication exactly as directed by your veterinarian.
+The usual dose and the frequency of administration is based on the condition and your pet's response to treatment.
+Do not stop giving atenolol abruptly unless you are directed to do so by your veterinarian.
+Stopping abruptly may make the condition worse.
 If you do not understand the directions ask the pharmacist or veterinarian to explain them to you.
 Atenolol can be given with or without food.
-Atenolol should be given with lots of water. not stop giving atenolol abruptly unless you are directed to do so by the veterinarian.
+Atenolol should be given with lots of water.
+Do not stop giving atenolol abruptly unless you are directed to do so by the veterinarian.
 Stopping abruptly may make the condition worse.
-Store atenolol at room temperature away from moisture and heat.
-Keep this medication away from children and pets.

 Seek emergency veterinary medical treatment.
 Symptoms of atenolol overdose include a slow heart beat, shortness of breath, fainting, dizziness, weakness, confusion, nausea and vomiting.

 Atenolol may cause drowsiness.
-Tell the veterinarian your pet is taking atenolol prior to any surgery on the animal.
+Tell the veterinarian your pet is taking atenolol prior to any surgery on your pet.

 Tell your veterinarian if your pet is being given a heart medication such as diltiazem (Cardizem) or digoxin; insulin; a nonsteroidal anti-inflammatory (NSAID) such as carprofen (Rimadyl) or aspirin; a respiratory medication such as Albuterol (Ventolin); cimetidine (Tagamet); or prescription or over the counter cough medicines, or cold medicines.
 Drugs other than those listed may also interact with atenolol.
 Talk to your veterinarian or pharmacist before giving any prescription or over the counter medicines.

-Do not stop giving atenolol abruptly unless you are directed to do so by the veterinarian.
+Do not stop giving atenolol abruptly unless you are directed to do so by your veterinarian.
 Stopping abruptly may make the condition worse.
 Atenolol may cause drowsiness.

 Should be stored at room temperature.